What is “competitive fencing”?

 For novice fencers of ages 8-14, a great way to start competing is Olympia Fencing Center’s D’Artagnan Challenge Series

-D’Artagnan is an internal “practice” competition for Olympia Fencing Center members only.
-We provide all fencing equipment needed, by the model of “real” fencing competitions, using the same software used in the major events (Fencing Time Live).
+D’Artagnan is an internal “practice” competition open only to Olympia Fencing Center members.
+We provide all fencing equipment needed, in line with the model of “real” fencing competitions, using the same software, Fencing Time Live.

-Please follow this link to our dedicated page for this event to learn more.
+Please follow this link to our dedicated event page to learn more.

-After you had your introduction to competitive fencing though our in-club events, you can start tipping your feet into sanctioned competitions.
-In general we recommend starting within your age group range, and progressively going up, depending how soon you’ll age out (i.e. a fencer in the Y10 age group is eligible for both Y10 and Y12).
+After you have had your introduction to competitive fencing through local, Youth-age events, you can start taking your feet into sanctioned competitions.
+In general, we recommend starting within your age group range and progressively moving up, depending on when you’ll age out (i.e., a fencer in the Y10 age group is eligible for both Y10 and Y12).

 Ages 14 and up